Arthur Allen Leff

 In Swindling and Selling, Leff presented a wry analysis of the blurry lines between what we consider honest salesmanship and illegal fraud.
 Not all selling is swindling, but all swindling is selling, Leff explains.
 He shows how both sellers and swindlers have to overcome similar forms of buyer resistance.
 Leff explains these dynamics in the language of Erving Goffman and through some use of behavioral economics.

 In the case of swindling, con artists weave a dramaturgy where they hold a monopoly over some valuable asset, and the mark is set up as monopsonist, an exclusive buyer with access to a special deal.
 The scheme is premised on mutual need, and policing of these schemes is difficult because for part of the transaction, the mark is a willing participant.
-Here, Leff describes scams such as the “Spanish Prisoner,” where a mark is promised great riches if he will only bribe some minor official to free the holder of the treasure (the modern version of this includes the “419” scheme).
-Leff then pans out to show how the elements of swindling are present in some political and religious movements (although these may not be scams).
+Here, Leff described scams such as the “Spanish Prisoner,” where a mark is promised great riches if he will only bribe some minor official to free the holder of the treasure (the modern version of this includes the “419” scheme).
+Leff then showed how the elements of swindling are present in some political and religious movements (although these may not be scams).
 The “ancient estate” scam, where marks are convinced that a fantastic old property was improperly distributed, making many modern-day people claimants to it, is similar to political movements to repatriate lands.
 “Godcons” are con games where the “conman…induces one or more marks to trade money…of this world value in exchange for the promised delivery of quantities of exceedingly valuable divinely manufactured goods.”
 Pyramid schemes operate by distracting marks from the opportunity costs of their labor, and by getting them emotionally attached to a swindle instead of more viable employment.